dnjegovanovic/nerf/README.md

 ## Origins and Directions <a name="OaD"></a>

-Recall that NeRF processes inputs from a field of positions (x,y,z) and view directions (θ,φ).
-To gather these input points, we need to apply inverse rendering to the input images.
-More concretely, we draw projection lines through each pixel and across the 3D space, from which we can draw samples.
+NeRF, or Neural Radiance Field, utilizes inputs from a grid of 3D positions (x, y, z) and view directions (θ, φ) to generate realistic 3D scenes.
+By employing inverse rendering on input images, we can obtain these crucial input points.

-To sample points from the 3D space beyond our image, we first start from the initial pose of every camera taken in the photo set.
-With some vector math, we can convert these 4x4 pose matrices into a 3D coordinate denoting the origin and a 3D vector indicating the direction.
-The two together describe a vector that indicates where a camera was pointing when the photo was taken.
+This process involves drawing projection lines from each pixel across the 3D space, allowing us to sample points beyond the image boundaries.

-The code in the cell below illustrates this by drawing arrows that depict the origin and the direction of every frame.
+To do this, we start with the initial camera poses from the photo set and convert them into 3D coordinates and vectors, which together describe the camera's direction and origin during image capture, helping to expand our sampling range for more accurate scene representation.

 <p align="center">
   <img width="500" height="250" src="./output/images/visualize_camera_position.png" />